LeekHub/leek-fund/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🙋 Feature Request
-about: Want us to add something to Ledge?
+about: Want us to add something to LeekFund?
 ---

 <!--